fpdevil/rise_of_machines/LogisticRegression.md

 ![p2]

-where `ŷ` is the predicted probability converted to a bimary outcome via a threshold function.
+where `ŷ` is the predicted probability converted to a binary outcome via a threshold function `g(𝑧)`.

-- __Frequency__ function which is the closed form pf probability mass function is written as
+- __Frequency__ function which is the closed form of a probability mass function is written as

 ![e14]

+As discussed earlier, the goal here is to find the coefficient(s) `𝑤` for the best fitting model which best explains the training data set, by using the `Maximum Likelihood Estimator` under a set of assumptions.
+Let us endow our classification model with a set of probabilistic assumptions and then fit the parameters via maximum likelihood.

+_Below are the probabilistic assumptions we considered:_

+*Note: These assumptions follow the `Bernoulli distribution` discussed earlier*

+- Probability of a particular sample belonging to class `1`, given it's features `x`  parameterized by the weights `w` defined as under:

+![e11]

+- Probability of a particular sample belonging to class `0`, given it's features `x`  parameterized by the weights `w` defined as under:

+![e12]

+The `Maximum Likelihood equation` is derived from the probability distribution of the dependent variable (`𝑋`).

-With these, we can express the assumptions made earlier in more compact form as under:
+With these, we can express the assumptions made earlier in a more compact form as under:

 ![e15]